Strategy & Governance

 Two weeks later, the same topic is back on the agenda, plus three new opinions.

 Nobody is being difficult.
 There is simply no named decision-maker.
+Projects stall here because agreement and decision are not the same thing.

 Simple governance fix: Name the stakeholder who can make the decision and own the tradeoffs.
+Make it explicit: "This is Jane's call to make."

 It starts as a reasonable initiative: improve intake.